 Understandably, the jaw has complex structures that facilitate all of this movement.
 Indeed, the jaw is composed of many components, including bones and muscles, and if even one of those parts is out of whack, a temporomandibular joint (TMJ) disorder can develop.
 Indeed, the jaw is composed of many components, including bones and muscles, and if even one of those parts is out of whack, a temporomandibular joint (TMJ) disorder can develop.

-Many patients will show some signs of a TMJ disorder, most often jaw or facial pain, as well as popping and clicking sounds coming from the jaw or problems with the jaw locking.
+Many patients will show some signs of a TMJ disorder, most often jaw or facial pain, as well as popping and clicking sounds coming from the jaw or problems with jaw locking.
 TMJ can even result in headaches and earaches.
 If you have any of these symptoms, and they continue to persist, you may need to consult with a TMJ specialist for a diagnosis and treatment plan.

 The TMJ specialist will thoroughly examine your jaw and take x-rays to determine what is causing your jaw pain.
 Based on the examination results, the TMJ specialist will develop a treatment plan to help relieve your symptoms.

-For some patients, especially those with congenital or developmental jaw abnormalities, a surgical intervention may be warranted to address the TMJ disorder.
+For some patients, especially those with congenital or developmental jaw abnormalities, surgical intervention may be warranted to address the TMJ disorder.
 This may involve correcting a malocclusion that occurred due to the growth patterns in the jaw.
 Patients may also need a treatment that focuses on stabilizing the disk in the jaw, if that is determined to be the source of pain.

 Patients with significantly advanced TMJ disorders may need to pursue a total joint replacement if other treatments are ineffective.